MahBadran93/ROS_Project/README.md

    - In Rviz, choose the **2D Nav Goal** tab and then click on the position where we want our turtlebot3 robot to move(goal).
    - After creating a goal, a goal message (**gemetry_msgs/PosemapStamped**) will be published to **/move_base/goal** topic.
    - The goal message we published to **/move_base/goal** topic will be recieved by **SimpleActionServer** which is implemented in the move-base node.
 So, the      goal information will be recieved by the move_base node with goal topic provided by **SimpleActionServer** with message type **move_base_msgs/MoveBaseActionGoal**
-   - we can run this command to see what has been published to goal topic: <br>
+   - We can run this command to see what has been published to goal topic: <br>
      ```rostopic echo /move-base/goal```
      <p align="center">
         <p align = "center">